This user agreement will be effective for all users as of November 15, 2022.

 If any proceeding by or against you is commenced under any provision of the Bankruptcy and Insolvency Act, as amended, or under any other bankruptcy or insolvency law, we’ll be entitled to recover all reasonable costs or expenses (including reasonable legal fees and expenses) incurred in connection with the enforcement of this user agreement.

 If PayPal invalidates and reverses a payment that you made to a recipient (either at your initiative or otherwise), you agree that PayPal assumes your rights against the recipient and third parties related to the payment, and may pursue those rights directly or on your behalf, in PayPal's discretion.

 Our failure to act with respect to a breach of any of your obligations under this user agreement by you or others does not waive our right to act with respect to subsequent or similar breaches.

-In this section, we use the term “PayPal” to refer to PayPal Canada Co., our affiliates, and each of their respective directors, officers, employees, agents, joint venturers, service providers and suppliers.
+In this section, we use the term “PayPal” to refer to PayPal Canada Co., our parent PayPal Holdings, Inc., and our affiliates, and each of their respective directors, officers, employees, agents, joint venturers, service providers and suppliers.
 Our affiliates include each entity that we control, we are controlled by or we are under common control with.